jcuenod/friendly-serializer/README.md

 // "a.b=c"
 ```

 Arrays are just numeric keys (also marked by dots).
-The deserializer will create an array if the key is numeric (so the deserializer does not support objects that have only numeric keys because it will assume they are arrays).
+The deserializer will create an array if the key is numeric.
+For this reason, the deserializer does not support objects that have only numeric keys because it will assume they are arrays.
 ```javascript
 serialize({ "a": [ "b", "c" ] })
 // a.0=b&a.1=c